 About Us

-Deployable structures that shrink launch volume without shrinking performance.
+Deployable structures that reduce launch volume without reducing performance.

 Deployable Dynamics is a start-up founded at Te PÅ«naha Ä€tea – Auckland Space Institute by a team of mechanical engineers with more than a decade of experience in the design, analysis, and testing of aerospace structures.